MyParcelCOM/json-schema-form-builder/README.md

 ## Usage
 The following describes how to use this library.
 The following functionalities are available:
-1. Constructing forms and rendering them as a JSON Schema:
+1. Constructing forms and rendering them as a JSON Schema.
-2. Adding translations to form an element using the `LabelTranslationCollection` class.
+2. Adding translations to form elements using the `LabelTranslationCollection` class.
 This includes:
-   - Field labels
+   - Field label translations (for all fields).
    - Option labels (for fields with a finite set of options such as `Select` and `Radio`).
 3. Grouping form elements into sections using the `Group` class.
 4. Defining values for form fields using the `ValueCollection` class.

-#### Example: Creating a Form and Converting it to a JSON Schema
+#### Example: Constructing a Form and Converting it to a JSON Schema
 ```php
 use MyParcelCom\JsonSchema\FormBuilder\Form\Form;
 use MyParcelCom\JsonSchema\FormBuilder\Form\Text;